pydantic/pydantic/docs/contributing.md

 # Run tests and linting
 make
 # There are a few sub-commands in Makefile like `test`, `testcov` and `lint`
-# which you might want to use, but generally just `make` should be all you need
+# which you might want to use, but generally just `make` should be all you need.
+# You can run `make help` to see more options.
 ```

 ### Build documentation